oemof/tespy/doc/installation.rst

-    Due to Python 3.8 incompability of the fluid property software (CoolProp) in version 6.3.0, we have implemented a Python version restriction to Python 3.7 at maximum.
+    Due to Python 3.8 incompability of the fluid property software (CoolProp) in version 6.3.0, we have implemented a Python version restriction to Python lower than 3.8.
 If you build CoolProp manually, it is possible to use Python 3.8.
 For more information on the manual CoolProp installation refer to these instructions:
     http://www.coolprop.org/coolprop/wrappers/Python/index.html#python.